zanettiprado/guess-battleship-game/README.md

 ## Overview
 The Battleship Game is a classic board game where players try to sink each other's battleships by guessing the coordinates on the opponent's board.
-In this game all you have to do is find computers boats and sink them.
+In this game all you have to do is find computer's boats and sink them.
 Each boat has just one space in the board.
 After find 4 boats you win

  ![New game](./Assets/Images/resposiviness.PNG)